jishnu-baruah/PepasurV1/frontend/README.md

 # Pepasur Frontend

-A Next.js-based frontend application for Pepasur, an on-chain Mafia game built on the Aptos blockchain.
+A Next.js-based frontend application for Pepasur, an on-chain Mafia game built on EVM-compatible blockchains (U2U Network and Celo).
 The frontend provides an immersive real-time gaming experience with wallet integration, responsive design, and seamless blockchain interactions.

 ---

 ## ✨ Features

-- **Wallet Integration**: Support for multiple Aptos wallets (Petra, Martian, Pontem)
+- **EVM Wallet Integration**: Support for MetaMask, WalletConnect, and other EVM-compatible wallets
+- **Multi-Network Support**: Configurable for U2U Network and Celo via environment variables
 - **Real-time UI**: Live game updates via Socket.IO for instant player actions and state changes
 - **Responsive Design**: Mobile-first design that works seamlessly across all devices
 - **Component-Based Architecture**: Built with shadcn/ui components using Radix UI primitives